rust-lang/rust-by-example/src/testing/doc_testing.md

 ## Motivation behind documentation tests

-The main prupose of documentation tests is to serve as an examples that exercise the functionality, which is one of the most important [guidelines][question-instead-of-unwrap].
+The main purpose of documentation tests is to serve as an examples that exercise the functionality, which is one of the most important [guidelines][question-instead-of-unwrap].
 It allows using examples from docs as complete code snippets.
 But using `?` makes compilation fail since `main`